dyuk01/blog/_posts/2024-06-03-ValidPalindrome.markdown

 > Initializing the return value takes up to n (length of input string).
 Thus, resulting in O(n)

 ## Possible Improvement
-Initializing result won't be necessary, since we can check the characteristics of palindrome inside the while loop with .isalnum() and .islower() with s[l] and s[r].
+Initializing result won't be necessary, since we can check the characteristics of palindrome inside the while loop with .isalnum() and .islower() with s[l] and s[r]

 ---